nefarious-kitsune/aow-event-proposal/noob.md

 I have played Art of War: Legions for almost two years now.
 Currently my arena rank hovers at around 1,000.

-I started this game as an F2P (free-to-play) player, and I have restarted playing this game with several alt accounts, so I have some experience *being a new* player*.
+I also have several alt accounts in this game, so I have some experience *being a new player*.

 The following is a guide for complete beginners.
 Some advices here may be quite subjective.

-## 1. Starting out
+## 1. Join the community

+If I have to name one thing every player must do, then it is **joining the Discord community**.
+You can meet many active players and ask questions about how to best this game.
+Almost all active clans have their own Discord servers, so participating in Discord chat is the best way to find and join good clans.

+## 2. Leveling

 When you first start the game, you should progress to level 3000 as quickly as possible so you can unlock most troops and game features.
 The first